Lewy Body Dementia (LBD)

 Offers Telehealth

 My mission, along with the Dignity Health Medical Group, is to focus on innovative clinical care and the pursuit of excellence through scholarly activities.
 This allows me to provide patients with state-of-the-art patient services and exceptional patient experiences.
 Dr. Shill is rated as an Elite provider by MediFind in the treatment of Lewy Body Dementia (LBD).
-Her top areas of expertise are Parkinson's Disease, Essential Tremor, Movement Disorders, Deep Brain Stimulation, and Tissue Biopsy.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Parkinson's Disease, Essential Tremor, Movement Disorders, Deep Brain Stimulation, and Tissue Biopsy.
+Dr. Shill is board certified in Psychiatry & Neurology (Neurology).
+Dr. Shill is currently accepting new patients.

 Elite in Lewy Body Dementia (LBD)